br00kd0wnt0n/ralph-visual-canvas/README.md

 ### Development vs Production

-- **Development**: API keys can be stored in localStorage for convenience
+- **Development**: API keys can be managed through the Global Defaults Panel or stored in localStorage for convenience
 - **Production**: API keys must be set as environment variables in Railway

+### API Key Management

+#### Development Mode
+1. Open the **Global Defaults Manager** (gear icon in bottom button bar)
+2. Navigate to the **"API Keys"** tab
+3. Enter your API keys and test them
+4. Save the keys to localStorage for future use

+#### Production Mode
+For production deployment on Railway, add these environment variables in your Railway project settings:

+1. Go to your Railway project dashboard
+2. Navigate to the "Variables" tab
+3. Add each environment variable with its corresponding value:
+   - `OPENAI_API_KEY=sk-your-openai-api-key-here`
+   - `OPENWEATHER_API_KEY=your-openweather-api-key-here`
+   - `MONGODB_URI=your-mongodb-connection-string`
+4. Redeploy your application

 ### Example `.env.local`